AgnelSelvan/AgnelSelvan/README.md

 ## I'm a Developer!!

-- 🌱 I love learning new technology 🤣
+- 🌱 I love learning new technology ❤️
-- 👯 I'm looking to collaborate with other content creators
-- 🥅 2020 Goals: To learn more technology and work on new projects.
+- 🥅 2020 Goals: To learn more technology and work on new projects. 🚀️
-- ⚡ Fun fact: I love to draw and listen music
+- ⚡ Fun fact: I love to draw and listen music.

 ### Languages and Tools: